-- Grow lambs faster by providing feed with low worm contamination. - Regular drenching will not reduce the effects of a daily worm challenge. - Make a feeding and management plan for ewes to have them at BCS 3 or better at lambing, and enough grass to set stock multiples onto pasture covers of 1,400 kgDM/ha.
+- Grow lambs faster by providing feed with low worm contamination. - Regular drenching will not reduce the effects of a daily worm challenge. - Make a feeding and manangement plan for ewes to have them at BCS ≥ 3 at lambing, and enough grass to set stock multiples onto pasture covers of 1,400 kgDM/ha.

-Use refugia to protect your susceptible
+Use refugia to protect your susceptible worms

-• Share dairy-beef calf grazing areas with older undrenched cattle.
+• Share dairy-beef calf grazing areas with adult cattle or sheep.